Exchange graphs and Ext quivers: Main results

+As shown in the proof of Proposition~\ref{pp:br inj}, we have $\tilt{\h}{\sharp}{S}=\phi^{-1}_{S} (\h^-)$, so that $\cc{\taut}$ is indeed a map of graphs.
+The fact that $\cc{\taut}$ is a surjection on edges follows, as in the proof of Theorem~\ref{thm:comparison}, from the fact that both graphs are $(n,n)$-regular, i.e. have $n$ incoming and $n$ outgoing edges at each vertex, where $n=\# Q_0$.

-We can now bring everything together and show that $\EGp_N(\qq{N}, \zero)$ is actually a fundamental domain for the braid group action on $\EGp(\qq{N})$ and, simultaneously, that the quotient is the cluster exchange graph.
+Our goal is to show that $\cc{\taut}$ is an isomorphism, which in particular means that $\EGp_N(\qq{N}, \zero)$ is a fundamental domain for the braid group action on $\EGp(\qq{N})$.
+Since we already know, by Theorems~\ref{thm:inducing} and~\ref{thm:comparison}, that

+this will enable us to deduce, as promised, that the braid group quotient of the exchange graph of $\qq{N}$ is the cluster exchange graph, i.e.

+To make the proof and also to see that this isomorphism is natural, recall that the \CY{N} version of Amiot's construction \cite[Sec.~2]{Guo1} (cf. \cite[Sec.~2]{A}) gives a quotient functor $\per(\qq{N}) \to \C{N-1}{Q}$, where $\per(\qq{N})$ is the perfect derived category of $\qq{N}$.
+By \cite[Sec.4]{KY} and \cite[Sec.3]{Guo2}, every heart $\h\in\EGp(\qq{N})$ induces a t-structure on $\per(\qq{N})$ and determines a silting set $\Proj\h$ in $\per(\qq{N})$, which maps by the quotient functor to a cluster tilting set in $\C{N-1}{Q}$.
+Thus we have a map